gabrielmermer/anki-rapid-cards/README.md

 ### Made an error while making a card?
-Simply open the .csv file after you're done and fix the erros in one batch before importing the file into Anki.
+Simply open the .csv file after you're done and fix the errors in one batch before importing the file into Anki.

 ### Mobile